Olivia’s “Fear” Friday, July 30, 2021.

 With COVID-19 concern due to the more virulent delta variant impacting society, the attendees at this workshop had to wear masks, as did we to attend the presentations.

 That background is why I thoroughly enjoyed what these young girls did during their summer camp, and naturally, I was bursting with pride listening to Olivia describing Fear.
-What a fantastic opportunity these young children have to develop their writing skills further.
+What a fantastic opportunity these young children must develop their writing skills further.

 The first time I see him it’s a Monday.
 We’d already been in school for two weeks and my science teacher had decided to grace us with a group project.
 I was standing up in the front of the class, my back to the other members of the group.
 That’s when he caught my eye.
 At the time he’d barely been a shadow, nothing more than a wisp of a thought.
 Maybe that’s why I didn’t recognize him.
 My eyes met his and they didn’t leave.
 He raised his eyebrow, my mouth went dry.
 By the time I snapped back to my senses five minutes had passed.
 I had missed my cue, leaving the rest of my group to fend for themselves.
 We didn’t pass.